airctic/icevision/examples/dataset_voc_exp.md

 # How to train a VOC compatible dataset

-This notebook shows a special use case of training a VOC compatible dataset using the predefined [VOC parser](https://github.com/airctic/mantisshrimp/blob/master/mantisshrimp/parsers/voc_parser.py) without creating data, and parsers files as opposed to the [fridge dataset](https://github.com/airctic/mantisshrimp/tree/master/mantisshrimp/datasets/fridge) example.
+This notebook shows a special use case of training a VOC compatible dataset using the predefined [VOC parser](https://github.com/airctic/icevision/blob/master/icevision/parsers/voc_parser.py) without creating data, and parsers files as opposed to the [fridge dataset](https://github.com/airctic/icevision/tree/master/icevision/datasets/fridge) example.

 === "Fastai"
     ```python  hl_lines="68-76"

     # Installing IceVision
-    # !pip install git+git://github.com/airctic/mantisshrimp.git#egg=mantisshrimp[all] --upgrade
+    # !pip install git+git://github.com/airctic/icevision.git#egg=icevision[all] --upgrade

     # Clone the raccoom dataset repository
     # !git clone https://github.com/datitran/raccoon_dataset

     # Imports
-    from mantisshrimp.all import *
+    from icevision.all import *

     # WARNING: Make sure you have already cloned the raccoon dataset using the command shown here above
     # Set images and annotations directories